Bring Penetration Testing Data into Tenable Exposure Management

 This integrations allows you to:

-Eliminate Data Silos: Move beyond disconnected PDFs and spreadsheets that create dangerous visibility gaps between your testing results and your daily security operations.
-Centralizing pen-testing findings alongside your continuous exposure data provides a single source of truth and a complete, unified view of risk across your entire attack surface.
+• Eliminate Data Silos: Move beyond disconnected PDFs and spreadsheets that create dangerous visibility gaps between your testing results and your daily security operations.
+Centralize pen-testing findings with exposure data to create a single source of truth and a complete, unified view of risk across your entire attack surface.

-Contextualize Prioritization: Stop viewing findings in a vacuum; a "High" severity finding in a static PDF lacks the vital context needed to prioritize it against thousands of other exposures.
-By layering pen-testing results with insights from across your attack surface, you can pinpoint exactly which weaknesses pose the greatest risk to your specific business operations.
+• Contextualize Prioritization: Stop viewing findings in a vacuum.
+A "High" severity finding in a static PDF lacks the vital context needed to prioritize it against thousands of other exposures.
+By layering pen-testing results with insights from across your attack surface, Tenable Exposure Management pinpoints exactly which weaknesses pose the greatest risk to your specific business operations.

 What You Can Achieve with Integrated Data